Qengineering/TensorFlow_Lite_SSD_RPi_64-bits/README.md

 # TensorFlow_Lite_SSD_RPi_64-bits
-TensorFlow Lite SSD running at 24 FPS on bare Raspberry Pi 4 with Ubuntu
+TensorFlow Lite SSD running at 24 FPS on a bare Raspberry Pi 4 with Ubuntu

 A fast C++ implementation of TensorFlow Lite on a bare Raspberry Pi 4.
 The Raspberry Pi 64 bits version of Ubuntu is used as operating system.